 Meet Our Sommelier, Clay Reynolds

-Alright, so let’s start with the basics; tell us about yourself and how you got into wine!
+Tell us about yourself and how you got into wine.

 I’m from Louisville, Kentucky originally.
 I graduated college with a finance degree and a math minor and ended up working in corporate finance right out of school but absolutely hated it.
 I was at a Fortune 500 healthcare company, and it wasn’t my cup of tea.
 I started working at a really great restaurant in Louisville that I had no business working at.
 I thought I would just be there temporarily figuring out my next steps, but while I was there, I just fell in love with hospitality, the business, and wine.